pabloprf/PORTALS-tutorial/docs/capabilities/optimization.rst

 .. toctree::

    vitals_capabilities
-   prisa_capabilities
+   portals_capabilities
    freegsu_capabilities

 Optimize a custom function
 --------------------------

-Optimizing any function (mathematical or a simulation) with PORTALS is very easy.
+Optimizing any function (mathematical or a simulation) with MITIM is very easy.

 For this tutorial we will need the following modules:

 .. code-block:: python

-   import numpy                   as np from portals.misc_tools        import IOtools from portals_opt.opt_tools     import STRATEGYtools
+   import numpy                   as np from mitim_tools.misc_tools        import IOtools from mitim_tools.opt_tools     import STRATEGYtools

-Select the location of the PORTALS namelist (see :ref:`Understanding the PORTALS namelist` to understand how to construct the namelist file) and the folder to work on:
+Select the location of the MITIM namelist (see :ref:`Understanding the MITIM namelist` to understand how to construct the namelist file) and the folder to work on:

 .. code-block:: python

-   folder    = IOtools.expandPath('$PORTALS_PATH/regressions/scratch/portals_tut/')
+   folder    = IOtools.expandPath('$MITIM_PATH/tests/scratch/mitim_tut/')
-   namelist  = IOtools.expandPath('$PORTALS_PATH/config/main.namelist')
+   namelist  = IOtools.expandPath('$MITIM_PATH/config/main.namelist')

 Then create your custom optimization object as a child of the parent ``STRATEGYtools.FUNmain`` class.
-You only need to modify what operations need to occur inside the ``run()`` (where operations/simulations happen) and ``pseudo_single_objective_function()`` (to define what is the target to maximize) methods.
+You only need to modify what operations need to occur inside the ``run()`` (where operations/simulations happen) and ``scalarized_objective()`` (to define what is the target to maximize) methods.
 In this example, we are using ``x**2`` as our function with a 2% evaluation error, to find ``x`` such that ``x**2=15``:

 .. code-block:: python